wmbpbw/web_page_analyzer_go/README.md

 ation for ensuring the analyzer works correctly while maintaining good software engineering practices by isolating the tests from external dependencies.

+                              **Test Coverage**

+The test suite covers the following areas:

+Basic URL Analysis:

+Tests the main AnalyzeURL function to ensure it correctly analyzes a page Verifies title extraction, HTML version detection, heading counts, link counts, and login form detection

+HTML Version Detection:

+Tests detection of HTML5 documents
+Tests detection of HTML 4.01 documents

+Error Handling:

+Invalid URL formats
+HTTP error responses (500 errors)
+Not found errors (404)
+Connection timeouts

+Login Form Detection:

+Detection based on input types (username/password fields) Detection based on form attributes/classes Verification that non-login forms aren't detected as login forms

+Link Accessibility:

+Tests that working and broken links are correctly identified Verifies counts of accessible and inaccessible links Tests both internal and external links

+Context Handling:

+Tests behavior when context is cancelled

+URL Scheme Handling:

+Tests handling of URLs without schemes

+Concurrency Testing:

+Tests the analyzer under concurrent requests

+Implementation Notes

+The test suite creates mock HTTP servers to simulate different scenarios without making actual network requests.
+The test setup includes:

+A main test server with various endpoints (/page1, /page2, /html4, /error) A separate external test server to test external link handling Specialized servers for testing specific functionality like form detection

+Test helpers are provided to create consistent test environments:

+createTestServer() - Creates a test HTTP server with predefined responses createExternalTestServer() - Creates a server to simulate external sites getTestAnalyzer() - Creates an analyzer instance with test configuration mockAnalysisResult() - Creates a mock analysis result for testing

+Each test function focuses on a specific aspect of the analyzer's functionality, making it easy to identify issues when tests fail.